As we prepare for our trip to the other side of the world, there is a visit that I absolutely wanted to make when I came to Hawaii: Pearl Harbor.

 Pearl Harbor is one of those places where meditation and questioning intertwine.
 It's not about judgment here.
 Just to understand what happened, this morning of December 7,1941 at 7:48 am.
 The Japanese attack left 2,403 Americans and 64 Japanese on the carpet, and caused enormous material damage (I encourage you to take a look at Pearl Harbor's wikipedia page for more information).

-Update of 26/05/2018 : Since several weeks the access to the memorial above the USS Arizona is closed because the structure was damaged by time.
+Update of 18/05/2019 : Since several weeks the access to the memorial above the USS Arizona is closed because the structure was damaged by time.
 It was only supposed to be closed for a few days, but the damage turned out to be greater than expected.
-Access to the memorial is therefore closed for an indefinite period, the time needed to make all the necessary repairs to consolidate the structure.
+Repairs are projected to be complete by fall 2019 and in time for the next December 7 remembrance, provided no issues arise during the construction period.
 During the closure, boat tours to the wreck continue but you will no longer be able to disembark to access the memorial.

 Despite the closure, we recommend that you do not miss a visit to Pearl Harbor.
 The visit of the memorial could not exceed 10 minutes and most of the information is given during the film before boarding and in the exhibitions accessible free of charge.